jelliyjane/opensslForPQCert/README_HYBRID_TLS.md

-# Chameleon Certificate Implementation for OpenSSL
+# Hybrid TLS Implementation for OpenSSL

 This project implements the "Hybrid TLS" approach for the OpenSSL cryptographic library, providing full support for the hybrid certificates(e.g., Chameleon, Catalyst, etc.) that combine classical and post-quantum cryptography (PQC) in TLS 1.3 handshakes.